LadyElyssa/LadyElyssaTacoTrails/README.md

    * Living World Season 4 - Domain of Istan, Domain of Kourna,  Dragonfall, Jahai Bluffs and Sandswept Isles
    * All Path of Fire maps

-* Jade Tech Zip Lines and Jade Tech Teleporters
+* Jade Tech Zip Lines, Jade Tech Teleporters, Ancient Teleporters
    * End of Dragons

 ### Want to know more? ###